-Physical spaces will lose prominence in favour of a decentralised and autonomous online market that will operate through intelligent contracts.
+Physical spaces will lose prominence in favour of a decentralised and autonomous online market that will operate through intelligent contacts.

 THE SUCCESS OF THE OPEN MUSIC INITIATIVE

 The leap of music to the Internet caused a radical shift in this industry.
-From CD players we went to continuous playback (streaming) and the services which dominate music content globally such as Spotify — with 191 million active users and more than 40 million songs in September 2018, according to the company — and YouTube — with more than 5,000 million daily plays in June 2018 according to the data agency Omnicore —.
+From CD players we went to continuous playback (streaming) and the services which dominate music content globally such as Spotify —with 433 million active users in the second quarter of 2022, according to the company itself— and YouTube —where more than 5 billion videos are watched per day in 2022, according to MerchDope—.

 With this shift, musicians asked for a solution that would allow them to own their creations and receive a fairer percentage for them.
 Among the different blockchain applications, platforms have emerged such as the Open Music Initiative, a non-profit initiative which gives the authors back control of their work.